gogs/gogs/.github/CONTRIBUTING.md

 ## Contribution guidelines

-Depends on the situation, you will:
+Depending on the situation, you will:

 - Find a bug and create an issue
 - Need more functionality and make a feature request
 - Want to contribute code and open a pull request
-- Run into issue and need help
+- Run into an issue and need help

 ### Bug Report

 If you find something you consider a bug, please create an issue on [GitHub](https://github.com/gogits/gogs/issues).
-To avoid wasting time and reduce back-and-forth communication with team members, please be respect to [Issue Template](ISSUE_TEMPLATE.md).
+To avoid wasting time and reduce back-and-forth communication with team members, please refer to the [Issue Template](ISSUE_TEMPLATE.md).

 ### Feature Request